microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md

 #### RenderFloorSurfaces

 Gets or sets a value indicating if the surface subsystem is to automatically display floor surfaces within the application.

-When enabled, the surfaces will be added to the scene and rendered using the configured material.
+When enabled, the surfaces will be added to the scene and rendered using the configured FloorSurfaceMaterial.

 #### FloorSurfaceMaterial